Romances of the Month: December 2018

 To high-end defense attorney Henry Garrison, Win Hughes is a woman he met during one of the most trying times of his life.
 But Win has a secret.
 She's actually Taylor Winston-Hughes—born to one of the wealthiest families in the country, orphaned as a child by a tragic accident.
 When Win is charged with the crime of murdering her best friend, Henry is the only person in the world who can help her.
 Henry is shocked at Win's true identity, but he can't reject the high profile case; however, he's not letting himself get burned by Win again.
 Together they work to save Win and find the real killer.
 Each wild turn brings the two closer together and Henry must decide between making his case or saving the woman he loves...

 I absolutely enjoyed Order of Protection!
 I thought that the book was a perfect blend of romance and suspense.
 Henry and Win had an instant connection and fantastic chemistry leading to some really hot sexy times!
-The two also had a real powerful emotional connection, as well as they were both dealing with dark issues, Henry with his alcoholism, and Win with her anorexic, and I thought it was wonderful how they each understood the other's struggle and work together to help the other heal.
-Additionally, I really loved the suspense element of the book, especially since it was the classic who-dun-it that kept me on the edge wondering and trying to figure out who the killer was.
+The two also had a real powerful emotional connection with each other as they were both dealing with dark issues, Henry with his alcoholism, and Win with her anorexic, and I thought it was wonderful how they each understood the other's struggle and worked together to help the other heal.
+Additionally, I really loved the suspense element of the book, especially since it was the classic who-dun-it mystery that kept me on the edge wondering and trying to figure out who the killer was.
 The mystery of the killer was well done and the reveal was shocking as there were lots of twist and secrets that were also revealed.
 Overall, Order of Protection was a great book that was full of romance and suspense, and I'm definitely looking forward to the rest of the books in the series.
 I highly recommend this book for readers looking for a romantic suspense to read.

 Pucked Off by Helena Hunting